swisscom/PowerGRR/CONTRIBUTING.md

 1. Add relevant notes to the [CHANGELOG](CHANGELOG.md).
 1. Add a new markdown help file in /docs with examples.
 See [BUILD](BUILD.md) for information about generating the help file.
+1. Add new markdown help file to the overview in /docs/PowerGRR.md.
 1. Update the external help file.
 See [BUILD](BUILD.md) for information about generating the help file.
 1. Update README if needed (e.g. available flows).